spyoungtech/tempus.ahk/README.md

 Tempus is a DateTime library for AutoHotkey.

-Right now, the API is usable, but not complete.
-Development towards completion is rapidly underway.
+Right now, the API is mostly complete, but some additional changes are expected, potentially including breaking changes.
 See [API progress](#api-progress) for detailed status.

 ## Acknowledgement

 `tempus.ahk` is built on top of [jiff](https://github.com/BurntSushi/jiff), which is authored by [Andrew Gallant](https://github.com/BurntSushi/) and other [contributors](https://github.com/BurntSushi/jiff/graphs/contributors).
-We thank Andrew for his helpful nature, numerous contributions to the community.
-Moreover, we thank Andrew and other other jiff contributors for providing/contributing to `jiff` under permissive licensing, allowing Tempus to exist.
+We thank Andrew for his helpful nature and numerous contributions to the community.
+Moreover, we thank Andrew for authoring and publishing `jiff` under permissive licenses, allowing Tempus to exist.

 About _jiff_: